dagger/dagger/docs/v0.3/sdk/cue/guides/concepts/1205-container-images.md

 ## Executing a Dockerfile

-Dagger can natively load and execute Dockerfiles.
+The Dagger Engine can natively load and execute Dockerfiles.
 This is recommended in cases where compatibility with existing Dockerfiles is more important than fully leveraging the power of CUE.

 Here's a simple example of a [Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) build: